matrix-org/pantalaimon/README.md

     pip install pantalaimon

-Pantalaimon contains a dbus based UI that can be used to controll the daemon.
+Pantalaimon contains a dbus based UI that can be used to control the daemon.
 The dbus based UI is completely optional and needs to be installed with the
 daemon: